savetz/worms/README.md

 Disks provided to me by David, who has generously released the code with the MIT license.

+Also see https://archive.org/details/worms-source-code for scans of printed Worms? source code (several versions) and https://archive.org/details/david-maynard-worms-development-notes for David's development notes.

 ![photo of the Atari floppy disks](worms_atari_disks.jpg)